• Skip to primary navigation

 Personal travel insurance with coverage for medical, surgical, and emergency travel is strongly recommended.
 If you have a pre-existing medical condition seek advice from your doctor before travelling.
 Attendees are responsible for all costs relating to their medical and health matters.

-We hope you find this list of key items useful.
-Choose clothes which are suitable for a wide range of temperatures, taking you from a warm afternoon to a cold night comfortably.
+Choose clothes for a wide range of temperatures that are light to carry, which you can layer – taking you from a hot afternoon to a cold night comfortably.

-• SLEEP -Earplugs & Sleep Mask – Pyjamas – Dressing Gown
+• Sleep – Earplugs – Sleep Mask – Pyjamas – Dressing Gown

-• INSECTS – Personal insect repellent – spray for your tent
+• Insects – Personal insect repellent – spray for your tent

-• TOILETRIES – please do not use anti-bacterial products as this affects the onsite sewage treatment plant – personal first aid kit
+• Toiletries – please do not use anti-bacterial products as this affects the onsite sewage treatment plant – Personal first aid kit

-• EXTRA prescription medications – Spare pair of prescription glasses
+• Extra – prescription medications – Spare pair of prescription glasses

-• EVENT – FM radio with headset for translation & English hearing enhancement
+• Event – FM radio with headset for translation & English hearing enhancement

-• RECHARGE – International plugs for electrical equipment, phone recharger, cords
+• Recharge – International plugs for electrical equipment, – phone recharger – cords

 What not to bring